ehrpg/qstar/docs/character/index.md

 ### Level (LVL)

-The Level of a character abstracts its experience, resourcefulness, and skill set.
+The Level of a character abstracts its [XP][], resourcefulness, and skill set.

 #### Acquisitions

-A character's level improves the maximum values of his acquisitions.
+A character's level improves the maximum values of his [Acquisitions][].
 This does not necessarily make the character stronger, but makes the character more resourceful and adaptable.

 #### Character Points